zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/01_08_typeof.md

 false
 ```

-Regarding the new value, a simple comparison does the trick:
+Regarding the `null` value, a simple comparison does the trick:

 ```
 let name = null;